pachyderm/docs-content/latest/run-commands/pachctl_restart_datum.md

 This command restarts a stuck datum during a currently running job; it does not solve failed datums.

-You can configure a job to skip failed datums via the transform.err_cmd setting of your pipeline spec.
+You can configure a job to skip failed datums via the transform.errCmd setting of your pipeline spec.

  To specify the project where the parent pipeline lives, use the `--project` flag